dotmpe/x-docker/ReadMe-master.md

 ## Building
-TODO: cleanup

 ``make build``, or see docker hub for autobuilds.

 ## Issues
-- Does not look highland_builder does abort or skip builds.
-  May try the 'ci skip'/'skip ci' that others like travis or drone support.
-  But exit 1 in a hook would suffice too.
-Could scan the commit message if the above does not work.

-  For example, could check that Dockerfile, or subdir for base actually has changes and don't bother with an entire rebuild/tag/push without reason.
+1. Could check that Dockerfile, or subdir for base actually has changes and create a new build without good reason.

-  However, there is no easy way I can see to find the previous build ID.
+   However, there is no easy way I can see to find the previous build ID or know much without either using docker images or some other remote service besides docker registry.

-  Short of spinning up the image for an older tag and checking for markers placed during the previous build, or asking a public service.
+   Ie. short of spinning up the image for an older tag and checking for markers placed during the previous build, or asking a public service.

-- Multiple autobuilds from one GIT repo works well, but it has issues.
+2. Multiple autobuilds from one GIT repo works well, but it has issues.
    One issue is the description that gets updated from the generic project ReadMe.

    `highland builder`\ 's ``get_readme`` would allow for ``README.md`` to take precedence over secondary matches (``[Rr][Ee][Aa][Dd][Mm][Ee]*``). [#]

    Using hooks is of no use, the ReadMe seems be set before.
    So instead, each branch has its own ``README.md``.
+   A bit of a hassle but using different branches in a multi-image repo is the only way, without a fancy version tracking mentioned in issue 1.

-- Merging and keeping a custom README.md per branch is a bit of a pain too.
-  Tried to setup some help in bin/x-docker.sh
+3. But merging and keeping a custom README.md per branch is a bit of a pain, Tried to setup some help in bin/x-docker.sh

-- Also, when using version tags these like the branches need a pre- or -suffix to distinguish them from versions for the other builds.
+4. Also, when using version tags these like the branches need a pre- or -suffix to distinguish them from versions for the other builds.

    The other slight issue is docker hub builds each commitish separately, creating unique containers for what is a single source version.

    Only solution is to use one SCM triggered autobuild, or select which to run using a hook and then cancel all but one.
 Everything using only data available from the checkout, or public services.

+   Again, version tracking system or service would need to coordinate.

-- The main issue I see with docker hub autobuilds is the lack of secrets.
+5. Another issue with docker hub autobuilds is the lack of secrets.

-  Its fine for public content, but also only public services.
-  Ie. no pushing to GIT, no remote DB or REST access and such.
+   So for pushing to GIT, remote DB or REST access and such some additional challenge would be required iot. trust the docker cloud builder.

-  Because of this, even with an autobuild, much is done manually.
-Only this time through GIT or mercurial.
-Branching and tagging now corresponding to docker image tags as well.

    Note that docker builds on Travis are also possibility.

 ---

+## Customizing builds

 hub.docker.com uses docker/highland_builder, a good start for (undocumented) features is